davidearn/fastbeta/git_push/notes_mathjaxr.md

 @tag Use of inline HTML is not currently supported
 ```

-if you have typed inline (not display) math outside of the description
+if you have typed inline (not display) math in other sections.
+I’ve been
-section.
-I’ve been ignoring the warning, because the math appears
+ignoring the warning, because the math appears correctly typeset in the
-correctly typeset in the HTML help regardless of the section it is in.
+HTML help regardless of the section it is in.

 Note that I have been using this (roxygen2) configuration without issue: